Yuki no Yado: Sanko’s Classic Sweet Senbei Cracker

 “Senbei (煎餅)” is a traditional Japanese cracker made from non-glutinous rice called “uruchimai (うるち米)”, the staple of the Japanese diet.

 The snack traditionally comes in a biggish round shape and is seasoned with soy sauce or salt.

 In modern times, Senbei comes in many different flavors and varieties, and some even have a sweet taste, which includes what I introduce here, Sanko Seika’s Yuki no Yado.

-Sanko-Seika Yuki no Yado
+Sanko Seika Yuki no Yado

-the Sanko Yuki no Yado Senbei mainly consists of rice (made in the United States, Japan and so on), sugar, powdered skim milk, milk sugar, fresh cream from Hokkaido, lactosucrose, gelatin, and powdered soy sauce.
+the Sanko Yuki no Yado cracker mainly consists of rice, sugar, skim milk powder, milk sugar, fresh cream from Hokkaido, lactosucrose, gelatin, and powdered soy sauce.

 The calories per bag (24 pieces/162 grams) are 744 kcal, and the treats contain 2.4 g salt equivalents in total.